 Financial Planners and Investment Advisors

 There are various titles for people who are licensed and credentialed to sell you financial products or advice.
 But, just because someone has letters after their name (i.e., CFP, CPA, CLU, ChFC, CFA, RIA, Series 6, 7, 63, 65, 66), or is held to suitability or fiduciary standards, doesn’t mean they are altruistic.
 They may be paid a percentage of assets under management, commissions, or consulting fees.

-Financial Entertainers and Experts On National Tv and Radio
+Financial Entertainers and Financial Experts On National Tv and Radio